 You should complete the Express Scripts Reimbursement Form.

-Plan Providers will file claims directly with the Plan.
-Members may need to submit a claim for reimbursement for services from a Non-Plan Provider.
-Click HERE to learn more about the claims submission process.
+In-network Providers will file claims directly with Community Health Options.
+For a Non-Plan Provider, the Member may need to submit a claim for reimbursement.
+Click here to learn more about the claims submission process.

 You can find our medical and prescription reimbursement forms in the Forms section.